-Olaparib tablets are used to help maintain the response of certain types of ovarian (female reproductive organs where eggs are formed), fallopian tube (tube that transports eggs released by the ovaries to the uterus), and peritoneal (layer of tissue that lines the abdomen) cancer in people who have completely responded or partially responded to their first or later chemotherapy treatments.
+Olaparib (brand name-Lynparza) is an FDA-approved treatment for ovarian (female reproductive organs where eggs are formed), fallopian tube (tube that transports eggs released by the ovaries to the uterus), and peritoneal (layer of tissue that lines the abdomen), breast, pancreatic cancer in people who have completely responded or partially responded to their first or later chemotherapy treatments.

 Olaparib is a polyadenosine 5′-diphosphoribose polymerase (PARP) enzyme inhibitor.
 It works by killing cancer cells.

 Olaparib comes as a tablet or a capsule to take by mouth twice daily with or without food.
 Try to space your doses about 12 hours apart.
 Take olaparib at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take olaparib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.

 - decreased appetite

 - weight loss